-SEA granted a total of 14 high school incentive awards and 36 undergraduate scholarships.
-Another key milestone involved steps taken to establish formal linkages between SEA and noted scholarship/fellowship granting organizations.
+SEA granted a total of 14 high school incentive awards and 10 undergraduate scholarships.
+Another 10 awards were involved steps taken to establish new relationships between SEA and noted schools and grantmaking organizations.

-We established a dialogue with two corporations about summer internships for SEA scholars.
-The two were CRAY Research and BASF corporation.
-We will continue these discussions in an effort to create future opportunities for SEA students.
+We expect to continue our relationship with two corporations that provide grants for SEA scholars.
+The two will be the DuPont and BASF corporation.
+We will continue our discussions in an effort to create additional grants for SEA students.